maitreverge/minishell_101/ressources/maitreverge/README.md

 The `rl_on_new_line` function is part of the GNU Readline library, which provides a set of functions for use by applications that allow users to edit command lines as they are typed in.

-- ***Function Description***:: `rl_on_new_line` tells the readline library that the cursor is on a new line, so it should reset its idea of the cursor position.
+- ***Function Description***: `rl_on_new_line` tells the readline library that the cursor is on a new line, so it should reset its idea of the cursor position.
 It's often used after a newline character has been printed or the `readline` input line has been cleared.

 - ***Prototype***: `int rl_on_new_line(void);`